Commissioner of Police of the Metropolis: History

 The post of commissioner was created by the Metropolitan Police Act 1829.
 For the force's first ten years, commissioners were known as "justices of the peace of the counties of Middlesex, Surrey, Hertford, Essex, and Kent, and of all the liberties therein".
-(Note: Section 1, 1829 Act) Section 4 of the Metropolitan Police Act 1839 first gave the post the title of Commissioner, and it was held jointly by two officers until the Metropolitan Police Act 1856 merged these into a single post.
+(Note: Section 1, 1829 Act) Section 4 of the Metropolitan Police Act 1839 first gave the post the title of Commissioner, and it was held jointly by two men until the Metropolitan Police Act 1856 merged these into a single post.
 The Commissioners were not appointed as sworn constables until the Administration of Justice Act 1973 (Note: Section 1(9)(a) as in para 10, Schedule 1 to the Act), which came into force 1 April 1974 by section 20 (commencement)) amended the phrase on justices of the peace in Section 1 of the 1829 Act to "a Commissioner of Police of the Metropolis to execute the duties of chief officer of the [Metropolitan Police]".

 The insignia of rank is a crown above a Bath Star, known as a "pip", above crossed tipstaves within a wreath.
 This badge is all but unique within the British police, shared only with the Commissioner of the City of London Police, the smallest territorial police force, and HM Chief Inspector of Constabulary.
 Like all chief officer ranks in the British police, commissioners wear gorget patches on the collars of their tunics.
 The gorget patches are similar to those worn by generals, aside from being of silver-on-black instead of the Army's gold-on-red.

 At one time, the commissioners were either retired military officers or civil servants.
 Sir John Nott-Bower, who served as commissioner from 1953 to 1958, was the first career police officer to hold the post, despite several previous commissioners having served in senior administrative positions in colonial forces and the Metropolitan Police itself.
 Nott-Bower's successor Sir Joseph Simpson was the first commissioner to have started his career at the lowest rank of constable.
 However, Sir Robert Mark, appointed in 1972, was the first to have risen through all the ranks from the lowest to the highest, as all his successors have done.

-As of 2008, the post of commissioner is appointed for a period of five years.
-Applicants are appointed to the post by the monarch, following a recommendation by the Home Secretary under the Police Act 1996.
+Applicants are appointed to the post by the monarch, following a recommendation by the Home Secretary under the Police Reform and Social Responsibility Act 2011, who must have regard to any recommendations made by the Mayor's Office for Policing and Crime.

 Eligibility and accountability

+The post of commissioner is "accountable to the Home Secretary; to the Mayor's Office for Policing and Crime" and must answer to Londoners and the public nationally."

+The commissioner may be suspended or removed by the Mayor's Office for Policing and Crime with the approval of the Home Secretary.